-Key Name Description Random challenge Used in Trusted Path Authentication (Level 3) configuration only.
-3. A one-time random number generated by the HSM and sent to the calling application for each login.
+Key/CSP Name Description is created.
+It is input by the operator as the authentication data for a client application login.
+Stored in flash encrypted as part of the user checkword.
+Random challenge Used in Trusted Path Authentication (Level 3) - configuration only.
+A one-time random number generated by the HSM and sent to the calling application for each login.
 It is combined with the input Challenge Secret to compute the one-time response that is returned to the HSM.
 Stored in RAM as plaintext.
-Challenge Response A 20-byte value used for authentication in the challenge 3 response scheme.
+Challenge Response A 20-byte value used for authentication in the challenge - response scheme.
 It is generated using the challenge secret and the one-time random challenge value.
 Stored in RAM as plaintext.
 SIM authorization values These user-supplied M of N secret values are used to authorize the insertion of a masked key blob previously extracted using the SIM II feature.
-RNG Seed Value (V) The 64 bit intermediate value of the X9.31 Annex A2.4 TDES- , based PRNG algorithm.
+RNG Seed Value (V) The 64 bit intermediate value of the X9.31 Annex A2.4 (1) TDES-based PRNG algorithm.
 It is used as one of the initial seed values for the algorithm.
 It is stored in flash encrypted with the GSK.
-RNG Key Value (K) The double-length TDES key used for the X9.31 Annex A2.4 , , TDES-based PRNG algorithm.
+RNG Key Value (K) The double-length TDES key used for the X9.31 Annex A2.4 TDES-based PRNG algorithm.
 It is used as one of the initial seed values for the algorithm.
-It is stored in flash encrypted with the GSK. iKey Authentication Data Used in Trusted Path Authentication (Level 3) configuration.
-A · 48-byte random value that is generated by the module when the SO or User is created.
-It is written out to the serial memory device (iKey) via the Trusted Path.
-Authentication data may be split onto multiple iKeys using the M of N secret splitting scheme.
-Stored on the iKey as plaintext.
-Optional PIN An optional PIN value used for authentication along with the · iKey.
-It must be a minimum of 4-bytes long.
-Cloning Domain Vector 32-byte value that is used to control a module's ability to participate in the cloning protocol and used in the derivation of the masking key.
+It is stored in flash encrypted with the GSK.
+PED Key (or iKey) Authentication Data Used in Trusted Path Authentication (Level 3) 1 25 Hoy (of intoy) / tainonilloadion Bala configuration.
+A 48-byte random value that is generated by the module when the SO or User is created.
+It is written out to the serial memory device (PED Key or iKey) via the Trusted Path.
+Stored on the PED Key or iKey as plaintext.
+Optional PIN An optional PIN value used for authentication along with optional in the the PED key.
+It must be a minimum of 4-bytes long Cloning Domain Vector 24-byte value that is used to control a module's ability to Clothing Domain Vocator participate in the cloning protocol.
 It is either generated by the module or imprinted onto the module at the time the module is initialized.
 It is stored encrypted (using the SGSK) in the module.
-The value is output from the original module in the domain onto one or more iKeys (the M of N scheme can be used) to enable initializing additional modules into the same domain.
-User Storage Key (USK) 32-byte AES key that is randomly generated for each user on a Luna PCI configured for use in the Luna® PCI Cryptographic Module for Luna® IS.
+The value is output from the original module in the domain onto a PED Key or iKey to enable initializing additional modules into the same domain.
+User Storage Key (USK) 24-byte TDES key that is randomly generated for each cos. c.orago roy (corry user on a Luna PCI.
 This key is used to encrypt all sensitive attributes of all private objects owned by the user.
-Security Officer Master Key (SMK) The storage key for the SO; a 32-byte AES key that is randomly generated for the SO on the module.
+Security Officer Master Key (SMK) The storage key for the SO; a 24-byte TDES key that is Cooling Chicol Mactor Roy (Civily) randomly generated for the SO on the module.
 This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
-The USK/SMK is stored encrypted using an AES key, which is the first 32 bytes of the User/SO iKey Authentication data (plus optional PIN).
-Global Storage Key (GSK) 256 bit AES key that is the same for all users on a specific Luna cryptographic module.
-It is used to encrypt permanent parameters within the non-volatile memory area reserved for use by the module.
-Stored encrypted with the USK and SMK.
+The USK/SMK is stored encrypted I OWING BY THE OO.
+THE OOK SIVIN IS STUTED ETICLYPIED using an AES key, which is the first 32 bytes of the User/SO PED Key Authentication data (plus optional PIN).